• Skip to primary navigation

 • Add fennel flavor with a teaspoon of fennel seeds or 1-2 star anise.

-• Use it in my Pumpkin Cider Margarita!
+• Use this mulled cider in place of the apple cider in my Pumpkin Cider Margarita!

 Let the mulled apple cider cool completely.
 If you haven’t already, strain out the citrus and spices.
 (If you leave the citrus and spices in, the flavor will just get more and more intense until it’s too much.)